Raphael-Boichot/Backward-Game-of-Life/README.md

 As genetic algorithm and the Game of Life are bioinspired, it's a bit like a Game of Life within the Game of life, sadly the concept has [already been taken](https://www.youtube.com/watch?v=xP5-iIeKXE8).
 To my knowledge, this approach was never tried.

+## Requirements
+- Matlab R2023b with Parallel Computing toolbox or higher
+- GNU Octave 9.2.0 or higher

+Both softwares can run the code natively.

 ## How does it works ?
 - draw the future configuration in binary with paint for example, set the number of backward steps and run the code;
 - see the magic happening.
-You can take a walk outside, it's long to converge;
+You can take a walk outside, it's long to converge.
+The more the shape to mimic is close to Game of Life usual patterns, the better it will work.
+The end solution could even be exact in some cases;
 - run the script to animate all that shit and impress your friends on Reddit with the work of others.

 It's all that simple !
 The code is stupidely short and simple but should noticeably contribute to global warming thanks to its sluggish convergence.
 It is a quite reliable way to produce entropy, like the Bitcoin, but without the crumbs.